Trust Management for Internet of Things: A Systematic Literature Review: Background

 \subsection{Categories}

-One of the contributions of this work is to point out the tools, methods and technologies being used to form the Trust Management techniques.
-The categories defined, represent the technologies used in every paper.
-We divide the papers into nine different categories: Blockchain, Context, Social, Game Theory, Probabilistic, Prediction, Fuzzy, Direct and Recommendations.
-These categories represent the technologies used in every paper in order to gather the information for the trust formation, to compute the final trust and to store the trust related data as stated in Table \ref{tab:categories}.
-The rows in Table \ref{tab:categories} represent the categories defined and the columns, the aspects of Trust Management every category contributes.
+One of the contributions of this work is to point out the tools, methods, and technologies being used to form trust management techniques.
+The categories defined represent the technologies used in each paper.
+We divide the papers into nine different categories: Blockchain, Context, Social, Game Theory, Probabilistic, Prediction, Fuzzy, Direct, and Recommendations.
+These categories represent the technologies used in every paper to gather the information for the trust formation, compute the final trust, and store the trust-related data as stated in Table \ref{tab:categories}.
+The rows in Table \ref{tab:categories} represent the categories defined, and the columns the aspects of trust management to every category contributes.

-In order to form a Trust Management technique one can combine the tools offered by any category, thus, each paper could in principle be part of more than one category.
+To form a trust management technique one can combine the tools offered by any category; thus, each paper could in principle be part of more than one category.

-We are going to examine 7 different dimensions in every category, in order to identify the research gaps: information gathering, experiments, trust propagation, threat model, trust update, trust formation and the simulator.
-We decided to include these 7 categories after examining which dimensions are included in the current literature and we also added the Experiments and Simulator category.
-In our perspective, it is important to examine \textit{which} Experiments were conducted and \textit{how} they were conducted in every work.
-Following we introduce the 7 dimensions of trust:
+We are going to examine seven different dimensions in every category to identify the research gaps: information gathering, experiments, trust propagation, threat model, trust update, trust formation, and the simulator.
+We summarize some limitations and strengths for each dimension in Table~\ref{tab:lim}.
+Following we introduce the seven dimensions of trust: